Data protection from ransomware events with object-level immutability to protect objects from accidental or malicious deletions and overwrites

 How does S3 Object Lock work?

 S3 Object Lock protection is maintained regardless of which storage class the object resides in and throughout S3 Lifecycle transitions between storage classes.
 Used with S3 Versioning, which protects objects from being overwritten, you’re able to ensure that objects remain immutable for as long as S3 Object Lock protection is applied.
-S3 Object Lock has been assessed for SEC Rule 17a-4(f), FINRA Rule 4511, and CFTC Regulation 1.31 by Cohasset Associates.
-You can migrate workloads from existing WORM storage systems into Amazon S3, and configure S3 Object Lock at the object- and bucket-levels to prevent object version deletions prior to pre-defined Dates or Legal Hold Dates.
+You can migrate workloads from existing WORM storage systems into Amazon S3, and configure S3 Object Lock at the object- and bucket-levels to prevent object version deletions prior to pre-defined dates or legal hold dates.

 - Retention period — Specifies a fixed period of time during which an object remains locked.
 During this period, your object is WORM-protected and can't be overwritten or deleted.
+When you place a retention period on an object version, Amazon S3 stores a timestamp in the object version's metadata to show when the retention period expires.
+After the retention period expires, the object version can be overwritten or deleted unless you also placed a legal hold on the object version.
 For more information, see Retention periods

 - Legal hold — Provides the same protection as a retention period, but it has no expiration date.
 Instead, a legal hold remains in place until you explicitly remove it.
 Legal holds are independent from retention periods.
 For more information, see Legal holds.